 Blindsided sees, somewhat hazily, Rebecca (Jenni McCarthy) staying alone at her boyfriend’s house.
 Her glasses go missing leaving her nearly blind as a shadowy being stalks her.

-As you can probably guess by the title doesn’t take itself entirely seriously.
+As you can probably guess by the title, Dead By Midnight (11 PM Central) doesn’t take itself entirely seriously.
 The one exception being Day Three which gets serious with its tale of a woman told she must carry a fetus to term.
 That she should treasure it even if it’s the result of rape.
 Of

 The film could have used a bit more explanation of what was going on and how the broadcast managed to affect not just the station’s staff but viewers at home.
 The same could be said for a couple of the segments that seemed rushed and could have used a little more time to develop and explain what was going on.